AhmedMRaihan/thebayseaweed/README.md

 # thebayseaweed

-First commit with public website and GNU AFFERO license
+First commit with public website and GNU AFFERO license.